hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter3.md

 August Vefort's lips drew into a taut line.
 "No."

-"I apologize, August Vefort.""Apologize to yourself.
-You are the one who deals with the consequences," said Vefort.
+"I apologize, August Vefort."
+"Apologize to yourself. _You_ are the one who deals with the consequences," said Vefort.
 She paused, exacting eyes sweeping over Irena's face, and even though Irena knew she was not allowed to pierce into her mind as per the Academy's rules, her mind felt pierced alright.
 "Is there anything I can… assist you with?"

 And for a moment, the words welled within her, ready to burst out of her in a torrent of damning confession.
-Knowing what Vefort could do, knowing she would not even have to articulate exactly what was happening to her – to even think of what was happening to her, it somehow made Irena wish she could just glimpse into her mind and know the truth of it.
-Almost wish.
+Knowing what Vefort could do, knowing she would not even have to articulate exactly what was happening to her – to even _think_ of what was happening to her, it somehow made Irena wish she could just glimpse into her mind and know the truth of it. _Almost_ wish.
 Her tongue itched to tell her about the dreams, her mind begged her to utter the words.

 The only thing that kept her from doing so was the certainty of expulsion, along with a thorough wipe of everything she had ever known from her memory, were she to cave in.
-In other words, utter loss.
+In other words, _utter loss_.

 Which was a price Irena was not exceedingly keen on paying.